By Atonement Licensing Advisory

 An Oracle ULA exit succeeds or fails on the certification number, and that number is a buyer decision long before it is an Oracle one.
-Certify a count built on your own measurement, prepared 12 months out, and you convert the agreement into a clean perpetual position at no extra cost.
-Certify on Oracle's terms, late and unverified, and you hand the vendor either an audit opening or a support bill on licenses you never needed.
-This guide lays out the exit decision, the certification countdown, and the counting traps that cost the most.
+Certify a count built on your own measurement, prepared 12 months out, and you convert the agreement into a clean, fully paid perpetual position at no extra cost.
+Certify on Oracle's terms, late and unverified, and you hand the vendor either an audit opening or a permanent support bill on licenses you never needed.

 An Oracle Unlimited License Agreement grants unlimited deployment rights to a defined set of products for a fixed term, most commonly three years, in exchange for an upfront fee and annual support.
 The word unlimited applies only to the named products and only inside the contracted scope.
-Anything outside that list is licensed separately at standard terms.
+Anything outside that list is licensed separately at standard terms under the Oracle price list and the Oracle Processor Core Factor Table.

 At the end of term you face three paths: certify and exit, renew the ULA for another term, or convert into a cloud or subscription arrangement.
 Certification is the exit path.
-You count every production deployment of each covered product, declare those quantities to Oracle, and they become perpetual licenses at that fixed number.
+You count every qualifying deployment of each covered product, declare those quantities to Oracle in a signed letter, and they become perpetual licenses at that fixed number.
 Support then continues on the certified base.

 The economics are decided at certification, not at signature.
 A ULA only pays off if you deployed aggressively during the term and certify a number far larger than the licenses you would otherwise have bought.
-A flat deployment over three years usually means you overpaid for flexibility you never used.
+A flat deployment over three years usually means you overpaid for flexibility you never used, and the exit is your chance to stop the meter.

 What is covered and what is not